Applying is free for first year students.

 Standardized Tests (SAT Reasoning Test and ACT)

 Standardized tests submission is optional.
-Admitted students who submit SAT scores of 1250+ or ACT scores of 28+ and have a 3.2 unweighted GPA or higher will be considered for our $35,000/year Gateway Scholarship.
-(Admitted students with an unweighted GPA of 3.85 or higher on a 4.0 scale at the time of their application also qualify for the scholarship.)
+Admitted students who submit SAT scores of 1300 or ACT scores of 28+ and have a 3.2 unweighted GPA or higher will be considered for our $35,000/year Gateway Scholarship.
+(Students not submitting test scores who have an unweighted GPA of 3.5 or higher on a 4.0 scale at the time of their application will be considered for the scholarship.)
 If you choose to send us your testing results, scores can be submitted either directly from the testing agency or on your official transcript.